dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/dbt-sl.md

 During Public Preview, the dbt Semantic Layer is open to all dbt Cloud tiers &mdash; Developer, Team, and Enterprise.<br></br><br></br>

 <ul>
 <li>dbt Core users can define metrics in their dbt Core projects and calculate them using macros from the metrics package.
-To use the dbt Semantic Layer integrations, users will need to have a dbt Cloud account.</li><br></br>
+Using the dbt Semantic Layer integrations requires a dbt Cloud account.
 <li>Developer accounts will be able to query the Proxy Server using SQL, but will not be able to browse pre-populated dbt metrics in external tools, which requires access to the Discovery API.</li><br></br>
 <li>Team and Enterprise accounts will be able to set up the Semantic Layer and Discovery API in the integrated partner tool to import metric definition.</li>
     </ul></div> </div>